If you have an outstanding warrant for a DAPL arrest, contact us.

 WPLC confirms that a federal grand jury was convened in North Dakota in relation to Water Protectors.
 Grand juries have historically been used to target resistance movements and create political prisoners.

-Please contact us at email@example.com f you have been contacted by federal authorities or have been served with a subpoena related to Water Protector activities.
+Please contact us if you have been contacted by federal authorities or have been served with a subpoena related to Water Protector activities.
 We have experienced lawyers who can assist you at no cost to you.

 For more information, visit our Grand Jury Resistance page.